semantic-flow/sflo-dendron-notes/sflo.faq.why-dont-data-nodes-contain-distributions-directly.md

 ### Metadata Separation

-The data node's [[metadata component|sflo.concept.mesh.resource.element.node-component.metadata]] contains system metadata about the data concept itself, while each temporal dataset element contains metadata about that specific data instance.
+The data node's [[metadata component|sflo.concept.mesh.resource.element.node-component.metadata]] contains system metadata about the data concept and its components, while each [[sflo.concept.mesh.resource.element.node-component.data]] can also contain (concept-specific) metadata.

+TODO: example

 ## Analogy

 Think of it like a library:
 - **Data node** = "The concept of the Encyclopedia Britannica"
+- **Data component** = The Encyclopedia Britannica as an ongoing series of editions
-- **Dataset elements** = Specific editions (1990 edition, 2020 edition, current edition)
+- **[[sflo.concept.mesh.resource.element.node-component.layer]]** = Specific editions (1990 edition, 2020 edition, current edition)

-You can refer to "Encyclopedia Britannica" as a concept without specifying which edition, or you can reference a specific edition when you need concrete data.
+You can refer to "Encyclopedia Britannica" as a general concept or as a series without specifying which edition, or you can reference a specific edition when you need concrete data.